blend-os/website/docs/contributing.md

 !!! note inline end "Inline"
     text

-??? abstract follow ":material-star-box: This one's header will follow you down the page."
+??? abstract follow ":material-star-box: This one's header will follow you down the page!"
     looooong text

     a

     a

     a

     a

     a

     a

     a

 </div>